apache/trafficserver/doc/reference/configuration/records.config.en.rst

    -  ``1`` = either the ``Last-Modified`` header, or an explicit lifetime header, ``Expires`` or ``Cache-Control: max-age``, is required
    -  ``2`` = explicit lifetime is required, ``Expires`` or ``Cache-Control: max-age``

-.. ts:confvar:: CONFIG proxy.config.http.cache.max_stale_age INT 604800
+.. ts:cv:: CONFIG proxy.config.http.cache.max_stale_age INT 604800
    :reloadable:

    The maximum age allowed for a stale response before it cannot be cached.

-.. ts:confvar:: CONFIG proxy.config.http.cache.range.lookup INT 1
+.. ts:cv:: CONFIG proxy.config.http.cache.range.lookup INT 1

    When enabled (``1``), Traffic Server looks up range requests in the cache.

-.. ts:confvar:: CONFIG proxy.config.http.cache.enable_read_while_writer INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.enable_read_while_writer INT 0

    Enables (``1``) or disables (``0``) the ability to read a cached object while another connection is completing a write to cache for the same object.

-.. ts:confvar:: CONFIG proxy.config.http.cache.fuzz.min_time INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.fuzz.min_time INT 0
    :reloadable:

    Sets a minimum fuzz time; the default value is ``0``. **Effective fuzz time** is a calculation in the range (``fuzz.min_time`` - ``fuzz.min_time``).

-.. ts:confvar:: CONFIG proxy.config.http.cache.ignore_accept_mismatch INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.ignore_accept_mismatch INT 0
    :reloadable:

    When enabled (``1``), Traffic Server serves documents from cache with a ``Content-Type:`` header that does not match the ``Accept:``